xplorer1/xplorer1.github.io/_pages/cv.md

 - Created the meeting schedules, planned contests, and ensured high-quality learning experiences

 **Member, Data Science Club, CMU-Africa** | 2024-2025
-- Led a team to participate in the Disability AI Hackathon where we used disability datasets to build solutions for disabled people in Africa
+- Led a team to participate in the Disability AI Hackathon where we used disability datasets to build solutions for disabled people in Africa, came out in the top 5

 **Volunteer, The Lagos Food Bank Initiative** | 01/2024 – 07/2024
 - Facilitated outreaches and workshops on food distribution to indigent communities in Lagos, Nigeria